telerik/xaml-docs/controls/radpivotgrid/features/localization.md

 PivotFieldList_ReportFilter	|	Report Filter	|	Used in RadPivotFieldList as a header of the area where FilterGroupDescriptions are added.
 PivotFieldList_RowLabels	|	Row Labels	|	Used in RadPivotFieldList as a header of the area where RowGroupDescriptions are added.
 PivotFieldList_RunningTotalIn	|	Running Total In	|	Used in calculation dialog of RadPivotFieldList to indicate that the values in RadPivotGrid will be calculated in the following way: the value shown in each cell is calculated as a sum of its own value and all of the values above.
 So the last cell will have the value of the Total (sum of all values).
+PivotFieldList_Search	|	Search	|	Used in search TextBox element of RadPivotFieldList.
 PivotFieldList_SelectAll	|	(Select All)	|	Used in report filter dialog of RadPivotFieldList.
 When this option is selected, all items inside the dialog will be selected.
 PivotFieldList_SelectItem	|	Select Item	|	Used in report filter dialog of RadPivotFieldList to mark the area where you can choose which groups to see in RadPivotGrid.
 PivotFieldList_SelectItems	|	Select Items	|	Used in the drop-down button inside report filter box of RadPivotFieldList.
 When this option is selected, a new dialog will open.